sayande717/notes/topics/Database-Systems.md

 ## Second Normal form (2-NF)
 - Table must be in First Normal Form (1-NF).
 - All the non-prime attributes must be fully functionally dependent on the Candidate Key.
 They must not be only partially dependent on a part of (ie a proper subset of) the Candidate Key.
+- If the RHS is a prime attribute, we do not need to check further.
 - (AB -> C) should happen.
 - If (AB -> C), AB is a candidate key (prime attribute) while C is a non-prime attribute.
 If (A -> C) or (B -> C) is true, then the table is not in 2-NF.
 - Example: